CallMeBlad3z/Flagged/README.md

 A simple travel log mobile app to track your country visits with a minimalistic UI.

-### Important
-The app is not production ready as of now, so the backend connection isn't available to the public yet.
-I'll be removing this once it's up and running.

 ## Requirements

 - Node.js (v18 or later)